INRIX-rebecca-davey/python-ml-workshop/README.md

-# INRIX workshop - machine learning in Python

-# UNDER DEVELOPMENT - WATCH THIS SPACE
+# Installing stuff - UNDER DEVELOPMENT - WATCH THIS SPACE

-## What we'll be using

-Python
-Pandas, numpy, scikit-learn
-Jupyter notebook

-# Installing stuff

 ## If you don't currently have Python installed